Chat Platform Inclusivity

 - Does the Chat Platform offer robust moderation tools for moderators?

-- Does the Chat Platform have bot functionality or does it require fully manual intervention for moderation?
+- Does the Chat Platform have bot functionality or does it require full manual intervention for moderation?

 - Features for internationalization: